hashicorp/terraform-provider-aws/website/docs/r/opensearch_inbound_connection_accepter.html.markdown

 * `connection_id` - (Required, Forces new resource) Specifies the ID of the connection to accept.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - The Id of the connection to accept.
+* `connection_status` - Status of the connection request.

 ## Import

 AWS Opensearch Inbound Connection Accepters can be imported by using the Inbound Connection ID, e.g.,